wix-incubator/wix-app-tutorial/wix-app-tutorial.md

 ![update application urls](images/urls.png)

-Don't forget to click Save.
+D. Click Save.

 ![save](images/save.png)

 ## 4. Register your application to receive your first webhook
-* Go to Workspace > Webhooks and add new Webhook.
+A. Go to Workspace > Webhooks and add a new webhook.

 ![New App](images/new-webhook.png)

-* Select the wix_developers category and APP_PROVISIONED_WEBHOOK event.
+B. Select the wix_developers category and the APP_PROVISIONED_WEBHOOK event.

 ![New webhook](images/add-webhook.png)

-* Set up the webhook callback URL to https://<12345678>.ngrok.io/webhook-callback.
+C. Set up the webhook callback URL to https://<12345678>.ngrok.io/webhook-callback.

 ![webhook url](images/webhook-callback.png)

-**Remember to replace '12345678' with ** your ngrok string you got above.**
+**Remember to replace '12345678' with ** your ngrok string as discussed above.**

-* Press Save
+D. Click Save.
 * Now you should see your Public key on the bottom of the screen. copy your `Public key`.
 You will need it later.

 ![public key](images/get-public-key.png)